Inspector of Elections

 Does your firm provide any other services in addition to acting as the inspector of elections for common interest developments?

 Yes.
 Another division provides HOA assessment collection services throughout California.
 The website is Pacific-AssociationCollections.com.
 A separate division provides court judgment collection services: PRCColletions.net.
-Michael Chulak has also provided expert witness and consulting services for attorneys more than 150 times.
+Michael Chulak has also provided expert witness and consulting services for attorneys, management companies and homeowner associations more than 150 times.

 Can a homeowner association sell or transfer exclusive use rights to a portion of the common area to one homeowner?

 Yes, provided that two-thirds of the membership vote by secret ballot to approve the transfer.